PML-UCF/pinn_corrosion_fatigue/README.md

 Install the PINN python package: https://github.com/PML-UCF/pinn

 Download the datasets at: De Piemonte Dourado, Arinan; Viana, Felipe, 2019, "Replication Data for: PINN corrosion-fatigue_PHM 2019", https://doi.org/10.7910/DVN/PZ7DRJ, Harvard Dataverse, V1, and extract files to the directory where this repository is cloned.

+Disclosures:

+In the paper, we described a procedure for the MLPs training initialization revolving around random planes.
+For simplicity this procedure is not reproduced here, we rather opt to use an illustrative plane whose data values are expressed in the "MLP_training_data.csv" and "MLP_val_data.csv" files.

+The goal in this example is to illustrate the RNN presented in the referred citation (Dourado and Viana PHM 2019).
+We didn't pursue in this example optimizing the training parameters (MLP configureation, learning-rate, number of epochs) to accurately reproduce the results illustrated in the manuscript.
+But, we strongly encourage the user to experiment with the code in order to reproduce or even surpass the mentioned results.